ninajhun/learningfuze-assessment/let-and-const/ANSWERS.md

    -  Greeting is not in the global scope where this console.log is being called.
 Greeting has function scope and can only be used within the function it was initialized in.

 **2. Why does Uncaught ReferenceError: greeting is not defined occur?** (Let)
 -  Greeting is not in the global scope where this console.log is being called.
-Greeting has block scope and can only be used within the function it was initialized in.
+Greeting has block scope and can only be used within the block it was initialized in.

 **3. What will be the output of these two console.log?**
 -  “say Hello instead”, "say Hi"